Dennis15305/Industrial-Meter-Tracking-System-Modernization/hmi/README.md

 - display current shift and PLC time
 - show current order counters
 - show total production counters for the shift
-- display line speed
+- display real-time line speed
-- show connection and alarm states
+- show equipment and server communication status
 - allow the operator to select stop reasons
 - send operator commands to the PLC
-- provide basic authorization for maintenance-related actions
+- provide user authorization for protected actions
+- provide access to settings, including production width for square meter calculation

+---

+## Communication

+The HMI is connected to the industrial network and communicates with the PLC over Ethernet TCP/IP.

+It displays PLC data and sends operator commands back to the PLC using tags, direct variable writes and macros.

 ---